 Overview: A 3D model of a Troll-class Star Corps space ship similar to the one used by Captain Kremmen.

-Software used: LibreCAD, OpenSCADBlender.
+Software used: LibreCAD, OpenSCAD, Blender.

 Intended use: 3D printing with fused-filament (no supports needed) or resin printers.